What Is a Credit Report?

 If you suspect you’re the victim of fraud, there will be other considerations — you might need to contact the federal trade commission or the authorities — but more on that later.

-How To Get a Free Credit Report?
+How To Get a Free Credit Report

 Your credit report is a document containing various data sets that lenders look at to determine your creditworthiness.
 It absolutely pays to check this report at least once a year to make sure there aren’t any errors and nothing looks out of place.
-How do you get your hands on your free credit report, though?
-We’ll tell you below.

 FYI: Errors on your credit report can drive up your interest rates or you could be denied a loan because of them.